hypervel/hypervel.org/docs/docs/broadcasting.md

 npm install --save-dev laravel-echo pusher-js
 ```

 Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
-A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Laravel Hyperf framework.
+A great place to do this is at the bottom of the `resources/js/bootstrap.js` file that is included with the Hypervel framework.
 By default, an example Echo configuration is already included in this file - you simply need to uncomment it:

 ```js
 import Echo from 'laravel-echo';